iOS-yangwu/JoyPacSDK/README.md

 Statistical analysis: user analysis, retention analysis, terminal attributes

 Attribution: Matching app users with the sources that drive their installations.
-These attribution data can be used to monitor promotion effects, carry out efficient remarketing promotion, and optimize creatives
+These attribution data can be used to monitor promotion effects, carry out efficient remarketing promotion, and optimize creatives.

-Event tracking: Trigger custom events related to IAP, advertising revenue, virtual currency, level progress, errors, or specific situations of the game in the game code
+Event tracking: Trigger custom events related to IAP, advertising revenue, virtual currency, level progress, errors, or specific situations of the game in the game code.

-Online parameters: After configuring custom parameters through the management platform, the server API will be sent to the SDK, and the SDK will pass the parameters through the interface
+Online parameters: After configuring custom parameters through the management platform, the server API will be sent to the SDK, and the SDK will pass the parameters through the interface.

-Advertising: Based on TopOnSDK
+Advertising: Based on TopOnSDK.

 ## 3 Configuration